 Sometimes a wisdom tooth gets stuck as it grows, and it is unable to position itself and develop normally.
 Such a tooth is known to cause gum infection, and your dentist may recommend a wisdom tooth extraction procedure, especially if other conservative solutions have failed.

-In most cases, fillings are generally used to fix damaged or broken teeth, but this procedure becomes futile if the damage sustained is severe and cannot be repaired; thus, calling for extraction.
+In most cases, dental fillings are generally used to fix damaged or broken teeth, but this procedure becomes futile if the damage sustained is severe and cannot be repaired; thus, calling for extraction.
 Below are other examples of conditions where exodontia may be necessary: